 - Will be six two-hour sessions (6:30 pm – 8:30 pm) where participants will meditate, journal and engage in group discussions.
 Class dates: February 19, 26, March 5, 12, 19, 26

 - The course costs $1,500, though scholarships may be available for those who cannot afford it.

 - Will require homework from week to week involving meditation, journaling and intention-building.

 - Is based on many wonderful texts that specifically speak to the topics and techniques being used.
 The reading syllabus will be held until the end of the course so that participants can focus on their direct experience rather than the interpretations of others.

-Click here to apply for the Fall 2018 cohort of the MEDITATIONS program
+Click here to apply for the Spring 2018 cohort of the MEDITATIONS program